-The Office of Academic Affairs is responsible for instruction, academic programs and academic support services.
+Academic Affairs is responsible for instruction, academic programs and academic support services.
 Academic programs are offered through the College of Arts and Sciences, College of Education, College of Business and Management and the Graduate College.
 Instructional support services are provided by the Library, University Media Services, Admissions and Records, Academic Computing, and the Office of Academic Development.

-In addition, the office of Academic Affairs is administratively responsible for the Center for Inner City Studies.
+In addition, Academic Affairs is administratively responsible for the Center for Inner City Studies.